 A team of engineers from the University of Michigan announced a breakthrough in solar cell technology recently.
 They had developed a new way to create solar cells that are only half the thickness of those currently on the market.
 This new technology could make solar cells cheaper and more accessible to everyone.
-But what exactly is half-cut solar cell technology, and how does it work?
+But what exactly is half-cut solar panel technology, and how does it work?

 What is half-cut solar panel technology, and how does it work?